Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 4. Click Save.

-NOTE: Repeat the process for all the attributes you want to send to the User Role.
+NOTE: Repeat the process for all the attributes you want to send to the Policy Engine Workflow.

 Conclusion

 Dynamic RADIUS will revolutionize the way certificate-based WPA2-Enterprise networks are run.
-It eliminates all traces of security weaknesses and makes it easier to manage certificates and users.
+It eliminates all traces of security weaknesses and the SecureW2 solution helps to manage certificates and users.
 SecureW2 has affordable options for organizations of all sizes.
-Click here to see our pricing.
+Click here for further details.